-Please note that in order to participate in the internship program all candidates will need to have had both doses of the COVID-19 vaccination.
 Proof of vaccination will be required prior to being permitted onsite.
 This is a requirement under the Provincial Health Officer order on mandatory vaccination for all workers and visitors at a BC Cancer facility.
-In addition, mask use is required at all times, except when eating or drinking.
+In addition, mask use is required at all times, except when eating or drinking in designated areas.